This page is still under construction as of August 2009 - - more photos and information to follow!

 PROGRESS LINE EQUIPMENT (1956-1965)

 A major line of demarcation occurs in GE mobile radio history starting with the introduction of the "Progress Line."
-The Progress Line was one of GE's most successful products and it enjoyed a long production run, from early 1955 to August, 1964.
+The Progress Line was one of GE's most successful products and it enjoyed a long production run, from approximately early 1955 to August, 1964.
 It is probably the most well known of GE mobile radio lines of the vacuum tube era.
 Unlike its predecessor, the Progress Line mobile equipment was all housed in a single, unitized chassis, containing three independent chassis on a common "basket" framework, namely the receiver, transmitter, and power supply.
 Base stations used the same chassis "strips" as the mobiles did.
-All Progress Line mobile receivers and transmitters are tube type with no transistors, although there was a solid state power supply made late in production to replace the vibrator and dynamotor styles of the 1950's.
+All Progress Line mobile receivers and transmitters are tube type with no transistors, although there was a solid state power supply offered for all Progress mobile radios by 1958.
+After 1958, vibrator and dynamotor power supplies were still available in lieu of the transistorized power supply, presumably at lesser cost.

 The Progress Line was available in all mobile radio bands, initially only in the low and high VHF ranges only.
 UHF, as mentioned above, was not added until 1960.
 The Progress Line saw extensive sales throughout the world, and is one of GE's most well known mobile radio products.
 The red knobs on its control heads and their unique shape made them easy to recognize.
 Together with the older Link Radio products, Cuba's police and military relied on the remaining Progress Line equipment left behind by the Batista government after the fall to the Communists, obviously without any support from GE!

-In 1959, GE production moved from Utica, New York to Lynchburg, Virginia.
+In December, 1958, GE production moved from Utica, New York to the building originally built for the GE Rectifier division in 1956, in Lynchburg, Virginia.
 Equipment produced in Utica was painted in the frosted light green color scheme of the Pre-Progress era, while Lynchburg equipment was painted a dark blue instead.
 There were initial production difficulties in Lynchburg due to the humidity in Virginia compared to New York, which mainly centered on difficulties with the plating used on the chassis metals.
 Utica equipment had been finished with a cadmium plating on chassis sections, however this same process in Lynchburg resulted in black permanent fingerprints and other blemishes showing up on the finished products.
 As a result, a gold anodizing process referred to by the trade name "Kenvert" was placed on the chassis metals, and cadmium plating was discontinued.
 With improved air conditioning and production controls, cadmium plating returned on UHF equipment only, for the last six months of Progress production, in 1964.

 Progress Line and later equipment assembled at the main GE plant had date coded serial numbers.
 The first three digits represented the date - - the first digit being the last digit of the year, the second two being the week of production that year, and the balance of the digits being the actual number of radios made at the time of that unit, that week.